How to Reset Your Sleep Schedule

 Once Your Schedule is Reset, Align Your Wake Time to a Cycle End

-After establishing your target wake time, the next optimisation is ensuring that wake time lands at the end of a sleep cycle – not mid-cycle.
-The sleep cycle calculator finds your ideal bedtime to achieve this.
+After establishing your target wake time using the forced wake method, the next optimisation is ensuring that wake time lands at the end of a sleep cycle — not mid-cycle in N3 deep sleep.
+The sleep cycle calculator finds your ideal bedtime to achieve this and prevent morning grogginess.

 Open Sleep Cycle CalculatorFrequently Asked Questions